sschwetz/sschwetz.github.io/journal/stephen/_posts/2023-11-06-planning-the-future.md

 ![sabervox](/assets/img/2023-11-06-planning-the-future/sabervox.jpeg){: .center-image }

-I worked at [Regional IT,](https://regionalit.net) later rebranded to [saberVox,](https://sabervox.com) for just over 10 years.
+I worked at [Regional IT,](https://regionalit.net) later rebranded to [saberVox,](https://sabervox.com) for over ten years.
 I was initially employed as a technical generalist, once again supporting Wintel servers.
 Initially, I loved working here; the company was small and agile, and I was given a target that I had to hit: 30 hours.
 I was not told if this was per week/fortnight or month, and rather stupidly, I decided it must be per week.
 It made sense to me as I was working 38 hours per week.

-Later on, during my first performance review, I found out that it was supposed to be 3o hours per month; needless to say, I got 3 pay raises over the next 18 months, and I loved the work.
+Later on, during my first performance review, I found out that it was supposed to be 3o hours per month; needless to say, I got three pay raises over the next 18 months, and I loved the work.
 As the company grew and we took on larger customers, my workload shifted towards networking, starting with ADSL services and then towards fibre and data centre work.

-Life was good for the first 5 years, and everybody was happy and hitting their targets.
+Life was good for the first five years, and everybody was happy and hitting their targets.
 But then the boss (once again, I will never work for a small business ever again) started working with a business consultant who sat down (from what I was told informally by someone in the know) if you set the billable hours for your technicians at 85% then you will make bank.
 This person told me he was told that the business owner wanted to purchase an investment property every year with the increased funds that this move gave.

 Further unannounced, but evident in retrospect, there were no more performance reviews (once again confirmed by the same source) as if you have performance reviews, then the staff may ask for pay raises.
 The other thing I noticed around this time was that the owner needed someone to pick on.
 It could be an underperforming staff member who stuffed up a job and cost money to fix.
 The latter was one of his pet peeves; all the money was his money.

-I just wanted to attend work, do my work, go home, and do it in a manner that I felt safe.
-But this was not going to be the case.
+I just wanted to attend work, do my job, go home, and do it in a manner that I felt safe.
+But this was going to be different.
 At the same time this ordeal started to go south, two sales reps were employed.
 One was a spineless being who could not work his way out of a paper bag.
 The other was the typical sun shines out of my arse whilst it is overcast personality.

 One of his things was *"cover arse and maintain employment"*, so he needed a scapegoat.
 As I was the person who was involved with most of the installs, and others in the team had worked with him before, I was that scapegoat.
 It was always my fault that the install wasn't scoped correctly, even when I was not involved with the scoping.
 I pushed back when the product was missing.